erinlin/tweentrain_doc/README.md

 ## Overview

 The tweentrain plugin is a helper class for [CoronaSDK transition API](https://docs.coronalabs.com/api/library/transition/index.html).
-It provides to run the scheduled transitions.It also supports the implementation of setting the target's properties and executing its own functions.
+It provides to run the queue of transitions.
+It also supports the implementation of setting the target's properties and executing its own functions.

 It is controlled by [CoronaSDK transition API](https://docs.coronalabs.com/api/library/transition/index.html).
-Therefore,it is free to use `transition.cancel()` to cancel all transitions that executed by tweentrain.
+Therefore,it is free to use `transition.pause()`, `transition.resume()`, `transition.cancel()` to pause, resume or cancel all transitions that executed by tweentrain.

 ## Syntax